“A poem should not mean

-Michael began his life as a Poet Performer with his one-man interdisciplinary performance piece, Embodying Poe.
-In that piece he took seven of Edgar Allan Poe’s most mystical poems, weaved them together with bio-historical narrative, and launched them into the 2011 Capital Fringe Festival.
+Michael’s first one-man interdisciplinary performance piece, Embodying Poe opened at the 2011 Capital Fringe Festival.
+In that piece he weaved seven of Edgar Allan Poe’s most mystical poems together with a bio-historical narrative and seven demonic paintings.
 The show received rave reviews.

 Then, at the 2014 Fringe Festival Michael opened the long awaited Song of Myself: the Whitman Project, a seventy-minute blockbuster with music, photographs, and film he played to full houses at Caos on F Street.

 After reviving both shows in 2015, he opened Howl in the Time of Trump in 2017